matloff/TidyverseSkeptic/README.md

 Teacher and students alike are happy, but misleadingly so.

 It doesn't have to be that way.
-As shown in this essay, Tidy is in many ways more *difficult* for nocoder learners of R, contrary to the above quote's message, "Well, they learn less but at least it is easier for them."
+As shown in this essay, Tidy is in many ways more *difficult* for noncoder learners of R, contrary to the above quote's message, "Well, they learn less but at least it is easier for them."

+Many Tidyers say that students actually prefer the Tidy paradigm.
+But in many educational contexts, students lack "the big picture."
+Take the Jane Austen books example presented earlier in both piped and nonpiped versions, with a bug.
+If a group of Tidy "graduates" were given both versions, with half the graduates assigned to find the bug in the piped code and the other half told to find the bug in nonpiped code, it's a safe bet that the second group of graduates would be more successful and happier.
+As noted, the first group would likely resort to "unpiping" the code (which by the way may introduce further bugs), and I assert, would have a newfound respect for nonpiped code.

 ## Use of functional programming